Google Ads management can be tricky to get right. Luckily, our simple guide will show you how to optimise your campaigns the easy way.

 Firstly, you need to have an effective keyword strategy.
 Use "action-oriented" keywords to target high-intent customers to get their clicks before they go elsewhere.

 Then you bring out the big guns: Google ad extensions.

 They take up more screen space, like a billboard compared to a magazine ad.
 Some of the best extensions include:

 Of course, don't use extensions for the sake of them.
 Customers are savvy and won't be fooled by a digital wolf in sheep's clothing.

 You also need to optimise your Google Ads for speed.
-Mobile traffic relies on varying internet speeds from around the world.
-Data costs range from $0.26/GB in India to $75.20/GB in Zimbabwe (UK ominously ranks 136th in the list with $6.66/GB).
+Mobile traffic relies on varying internet speeds from around the world Data costs range from $0.09/GB in India, to $1.42 in the UK, and a whopping $49.67 in Equatorial Guinea.
 Keep these stats in mind and make your mobile landing pages lightweight and speedy.